TD-Community/TDVersionExplorer/README.md

 3. Setting the correct encoding (UTF8/ANSI or UTF16).
 4. Opening the modified file in the target TD version, letting it adjust the outline format, and dismissing any message boxes.

-Backporting can be time-consuming due to message boxes that appear when incompatible outline items are found.
+Manual backporting can be time-consuming due to message boxes that appear when incompatible outline items are found.
 TDVersionExplorer automates these steps, closing message boxes automatically and significantly reducing manual effort.

-The outline errors reported in the messageboxes captured and saved to an .err file along with the converted file.
+The outline errors reported in the messageboxes are captured and saved to an .err file along with the converted file.
 The conversion result will show **CONVERTED_WITH_ERRORS**.
 Open this .err file using the file context menu.

 ---

 ### Conversion Options

-- **Force Conversion**: Normally, conversion is skipped if the source and destination match in version, format, and encoding.
+- **Force conversion**: Normally, conversion is skipped if the source and destination match in version, format, and encoding.
 This option forces conversion even if they are identical.
-- **Full CDK Errors**: Enables saving of all CDK-generated errors to an `.err` file, though this may slow down conversion significantly.
+- **Full CDK errors**: Enables saving of all CDK-generated errors to an `.err` file, though this may slow down conversion significantly.
-- **Rename File Extension**: Automatically renames file extensions based on conversion rules (e.g., converting from NORMAL to TEXT or vice versa changes `.app` to `.apt`).
-Libraries (`.apl`) are not renamed.
+- **Rename file extension**: Automatically renames file extensions based on conversion rules (e.g., converting from NORMAL to TEXT or vice versa changes `.app` to `.apt`).
+Libraries (`.apl`) are never renamed.
-- **KEEP ORIGINAL Options**: Allows preserving original attributes for TD version, outline format, and encoding during conversion.
+- **KEEP ORIGINAL options**: Allows preserving original attributes for TD version, outline format, and encoding during conversion.
 This option is useful for bulk conversions while maintaining the original format or encoding.

 ---

 ### Limitations

 As TDVersionExplorer relies on original TD CDKs, it faces the same limitations as manual conversions:
-- **Corrupted Files**: Damaged files may crash the CDK during conversion.
+- **Corrupted files**: Damaged files may crash the CDK during conversion.
 If the TD IDE cannot load a file, TDVersionExplorer won’t be able to either.
-- **Separate Process for CDK Operations**: To avoid crashing the main application, each conversion is handled in a separate process (`TDVersionConverter.exe`).
+- **Separate process for CDK operations**: To avoid crashing the main application, each conversion is handled in a separate process (`TDVersionConverter.exe`).
 Each TD version has a dedicated process, allowing for restarts if necessary.
 This design is also needed because multiple CDK versions cannot load simultaneously in the same process.
-- **Architecture and Format Restrictions**: Only x86 files can be converted; NORMAL x64 formats are not yet supported.
+- **Architecture and format restrictions**: Only x86 files can be converted; NORMAL x64 formats are not yet supported.
 COMPILED sources are also unsupported—save them as TEXT format before converting.

 ---

 ### Additional Information

+- **Installation of TDVersionExplorer**: extract the archive anywhere on your system.
+Make sure to keep all files and folders at that location as they are needed for correct functioning of the application.
-- **Log Level Control**: Set the log level to capture either standard information or debug-level details during analysis and conversion.
+- **Log level control**: Set the log level to capture either standard information or debug-level details during conversion.
-- **Open Log Feature**: Easily access logs for reviewing actions and identifying any issues.
+- **Open log**: Easily access logs for reviewing action details and identifying any issues.
 - **Working (temp) folder**: the TD CDK libraries and temp files are extracted and stored in (`%temp%\TDVersionExplorer`).
 You can delete this folder to cleanup but this will cause TDVersionExplorer to extract the CDK which may reduce performance.
 Also for new versions of TDVersionExplorer it is advised to delete the folder to be sure any changes to CDK runtimes will be extracted.
 - During conversion multiple helper processes (`TDVersionConverter.exe`) may be running.
 They keep running until the main application is closed.
 This is to improve performance between multiple conversion sessions.
-- **Installation of TDVersionExplorer**: extract the archive anywhere on your system.
-Make sure to keep all files and folders at that location as they are needed for correct functioning of the application.
 - Your system may "block" extracted files from the TDVersionExplorer archive.
 Be sure to unblock or allow to be sure TDVersionExplorer works properly.
 - Have .NET 4.8 installed on your system when not yet present.
 TDVersionExplorer is designed to work in that .NET framework version.

 ### Possible issues

-- Missing Microsoft c++ redistributables
+- Missing Microsoft C++ redistributables

 Since TDVersionExplorer relies on TD CDK libraries, which are a limited subset of the full TD runtime, some referenced DLLs, such as the Microsoft C++ runtime, may be missing or incomplete.
 For most CDK archives within TDVersionExplorer (included as resources in the main executable), the necessary dependencies are included.
-However, if conversion fails with ERROR_CDKLOAD or ERROR_CALLCDK errors, this indicates that required dependencies are not present on your system.
+However, if conversion fails with ERROR_CDKLOAD or ERROR_CALLCDK errors, this indicates that required dependencies are not (yet) present on your system.

 To resolve this, copy the complete TD runtime installation into the specified subfolder in the temporary directory, then check if the conversion works.
 These files are generally available as separate redist files in the TD Deploy setup.